 Jay Baer, President of Convince & Convert, recently said during The BeanCast podcast, “We are surrounded by data like never before, but we are largely starved for insights.”
 There is so much data that ultimately it is just lying around and costing companies money just to hold on to it.
 Ad and mar-tech companies need to provide what the next steps are for harnessing all this data, because after about a year, the data becomes useless.

 Ad and mar-tech platforms and software promise you things like 50 million gross impressions or better marketing automation, and while some software does help your company, most ad tech only makes incremental improvements to what you are probably already doing.
 This causes marketers and companies to throw new platforms at a problem hoping it will fix it, but in the end you’re left with more problems than before.

 What do we do next?

 It would be nice if the ad tech landscape was less complex, and we had a manual to navigate this maze but unfortunately we don’t.
-What I can do is direct you to the thousands of agencies on Agency Spotter who are experts at navigating this darn maze.
+What I can do is direct you to the best advertising agencies on Agency Spotter, who are experts at navigating this darn maze.